 Most people are a little wary of hypnosis at first, but its astonishingly restful with most of my clients saying that hypnosis is their favourite part of the week!

 Irritable Bowel Syndrome affects as much as 25% of the population in their lifetime and its a common symptom of menopause as well…I hear your sighs ladies!

-In the first series of studies by Professor Whorwell, researchers found that after a course of hypnotherapy, subjects who did have hypnotherapy showed:
+Also known as stomach hypnosis or gut hypnosis, in the first series of studies by Professor Whorwell, researchers found that after a course of hypnotherapy, subjects who had hypnotherapy showed: